markkacom/fimk/README.txt

 * 30 second block time (instead of 60 seconds)
 * Lower transaction fees (0.1 instead of 1)
 * Block rewards are paid to the block forger
-* Different web client theme (less colors)
+* Completely new client built from scratch (http://mofowallet.com)

 This README is based of the original NXT README.

-This is FIM version 0.3 which is based on NXT 1.2.6.
+This is FIM version 0.3.2 which is based on NXT 1.2.6.

 Running the FIM software: